flowd-org/flowd/docs/architecture-overview.md

 ## Extensions and integrations

-On top of the core engine, flowd exposes several extension points:
+On top of the core engine, flwd exposes several extension points:

 - metrics endpoint compatible with Prometheus/OpenMetrics;
 - NDJSON export streams for runs, jobs, sources and events;